tomblack2014/AF_Generation/README.md

-The code of paper Anisotropic Crowd Simulation System.
+The code of paper Introducing Anisotropic Fields for Enhanced Diversity in Crowd Simulation.